 José-Maria de HEREDIA (1842-1905)

-Autograph poem signed – Artemis.
+Signed autograph poem – Artemis.

-A page in-4° in black ink.
+One page in quarto, written in black ink.

 Slnd.

-Very beautiful sonnet offering many variations on the one published in his collection Les Trophées , in 1893.
+A very beautiful sonnet offering many variations on the one published in his collection Les Trophées , in 1893.

 __________________________________